New Hampshire Route 16: Portsmouth to Milton (Spaulding Turnpike)

 For the section of NH 16 between Portsmouth and Milton, see the Spaulding Turnpike article.

 Milton to Bartlett

-From Milton, NH 16 continues north, roughly paralleling the Maine border.
-In Wakefield, the road takes a turn to the northwest heading towards Ossipee.
+From Milton, NH 16 continues north as a two-lane expressway, roughly paralleling the Maine border.
+In Wakefield, the road becomes a two-lane surface road and takes a turn to the northwest heading towards Ossipee.
 NH 16 turns back to a northerly heading near Tamworth, then makes a turn eastward in Albany to reach Conway.
 NH 16 turns north again in Conway, entering the region known as the Mount Washington Valley, and begins a concurrency with US 302 at the south end of the village of North Conway.
 North of North Conway, in Bartlett, the southern NH 16A loop departs and rejoins NH 16 / US 302 before the road makes a westward hook.

 Glen to Wentworth Location

 In Glen, NH 16 turns north from US 302 and heads toward Jackson, where the northern NH 16A loop is located, as well as NH 16B, which is a loop that begins and ends at NH 16A.
 Continuing north, NH 16 passes through Pinkham Notch, to the east of Mount Washington, New Hampshire's highest peak, and intersecting with the base of the Mount Washington Auto Road.
 Route 16 meets US 2 in Gorham, sharing a short concurrency along Gorham's Main Street.
 Leaving US 2, Route 16 continues north along the Androscoggin River to the city of Berlin, then follows the river north through the towns of Milan and Dummer, and the township of Cambridge, into the town of Errol.
 From Errol NH 16 continues northeast to Wentworth Location and the Maine border.
 After crossing the border the road becomes Maine State Route 16 and heads east toward Rangeley.